Vegan Hot Pot: How to Plan a Chinese Hot Pot Dinner - Earth to Veg

 Cutlery

 Without a doubt, chopsticks are the ideal utensil for hot pot.
 Especially longer ones, which can plunge the deepest depths of the pot while keeping your fingers a safe distance away from the boiling water.
-However, sometimes removing stuff from the hot pot, especially something slippery like a slice of nagaimo or round things like veggie balls, requires a lot of dexterity.
+However, sometimes removing stuff from the hot pot, especially something slippery or round like a slice of nagaimo or veggie balls, requires a lot of dexterity.

 That’s why every hot pot dinner usually comes with two types of spoons: a soup ladle and a hot pot strainer.